If you’re reading this article, it’s likely you either suffer from adrenal exhaustion yourself, or you know someone else who does.

 Unfortunately, I can’t really answer that question.
 Everyone is different, with an individual response to any particular remedy.
 That’s why it’s impossible to pick the “best” adrenal product.
 What’s good for one person may not help someone else.

-But you can find a number of excellent plant-based formulas, designed to support your adrenals as they recover.
-Typically, these are made with one or more adaptogens.
+Typically, these formulas are made with one or more adaptogens.
 This is a term that refers to a plant that buffers your body from physical and emotional stress.
 I’ll probably have to take various adaptogens for the rest of my life.

 This is also a good time to mention that I’m not a doctor myself.
 So I can’t give medical advice or make a diagnosis.
 Please discuss any health concerns with a licensed professional.
 I’m a wife, mother and health reporter, and all I’m doing is sharing my own story of bouncing back from adrenal fatigue.